tschutter/recipes/r/turkey_beer_brine.md

 - 2 sprigs fresh rosemary
 - 1/2 cinnamon stick
 <!-- -->
-- 8 cups brown ale (1 64 ounce growler)
+- 8 cups brown ale or stout (1 64 ounce growler)

 This will yield 1 gallon of brine; scale the recipe up or down to accommodate the size of your turkey.